Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 the board on the bench, but there are a bunch of them, some with just grounds.
 Need to figure out their purpose. - Used for scope clips.
 Need to add a few more.

+The 3.8K resistor on HW\_POWER\_OFF\_N is a strange value.
+Can it be a more normal 4.7K or 10K?
+Yes

+Add more vias around the ground areas in RF.

 # Not going to do